Integration of A-Parser with Redis: advanced API

 Comparison with HTTP API

-A-Parser Redis API was developed to replace the oneRequest and bulkRequest methods for more efficient implementation and support of additional usage scenarios:
+A-Parser Redis API was developed to replace the methods oneRequest

-- Redis serves as a server for requests and results
+- Redis acts as the server for requests and results

-- possibility to request results asynchronously or in blocking mode
+- the ability to request results asynchronously or in blocking mode

-- possibility to connect multiple scrapers (both on the same and on different servers) to process requests with a single entry point
+- the ability to connect multiple scrapers (both on the same and on different servers) to process requests with a single entry point

-- possibility to set the number of threads for processing requests and view work logs
+- the ability to set the number of threads for processing requests and view work logs

 Discussion thread on the forum

-- install and run the Redis server (locally or remotely)
+- install and start Redis server (locally or remotely)

 Redis Host